Food servers, nonrestaurant

 Save Image

 Data on higher education choices for Food servers, nonrestaurant from The Department of Education and Census Bureau.
-The most common major for Food servers, nonrestaurant is Business but the most specialized major according to RCA in 2021 were Library Science.
+The most common major for Food servers, nonrestaurant is Business but the most specialized major according to RCA in 2024 were Personal & Culinary Services.

 Among the necessary skills for Food servers, nonrestaurant, Social Perceptiveness stands, but the revealed comparative advantage (RCA) shows that Food servers, nonrestaurant need more than the average amount of Quality Control Analysis.